 One universal truth about kids and road trips is that they have absolutely no concept of time and zero appreciation for how long it takes to reach their destination.
 At around hour one they begin asking things like "How much loooooonger?" and "Are we there yet?".
 As depicted in the graph below, the number of times a child asks a question like "When are we going to get theeeeere?" doubles with every hour spent in the car.
 This pattern continues until the child finally falls asleep, at which point they (mostly) stop asking.

-One universal truth about grief is that people will subtly and not-so-subtly pressure you to ‘feel better’ well before you’re ready.
-The comments and expectations of others can be confusing.
-You yourself may wonder whether you're doing grief right, so other people's opinions may cause you to question yourself and prevent you from asking for the compassion and understanding you need.
+You yourself may wonder whether you're doing grief right, so other people's opinions can cause you to question yourself and keep you from asking for the patience and understanding you need.
 If you feel like you're being pressured to move on well before you're ready, we recommend thinking through the situation in the following way.

-1. Ask yourself, what are my own attitudes about grief?
+1. Ask: "What are my personal attitudes about grief?"

 Explicit attitudes are attitudes that one holds consciously and can be readily described.
 These are the attitudes you might believe are socially acceptable, preferable, true, or correct.
-As someone experiencing grief yourself, your explicit attitudes might include thoughts like...
+As someone experiencing grief, your explicit attitudes might include thoughts like...

 At the end of the day, how you believe you are coping will mediate how you respond to the pressure of others.
-If you feel conflicted about how well and how fast you should be coping, you are more likely to respond to the pressures of others with confusion, shame, and self-doubt.
-Whereas someone who feels less internalized pressure, may be more patient with oneself and more confident about the way they choose to grieve.
+If you feel conflicted about how well and how fast you should be coping, you are more likely to respond to the pressures of others with shame and self-doubt.

 2. Remember, there is no right way to grieve

 Grief is really confusing.
-No one tells you what to do ahead of time; all most people have for reference are observations drawn from personal but peripheral death experiences, overdramatized television and movie vignettes, and all the aforementioned attitudes formed from living life for as long as you have.
+It's one of those experiences you don't fully understand until you've experienced it.
 Once in a while, you may need to remind yourself that there is no right way to grieve.
 This reality may be frustrating for perfectionists and people who don't like ambiguity, but it's just true.
 There are no timelines, there are a million different ways to cope, and grief is different for everyone.
-If you believe this, then you will be more tolerant of variability and better insulated against the judgements of others.
+If you believe this, then you will be more tolerant of variability and better insulated against the judgments of other people.

-Only one of the above scenarios (the scenario in which the person is an inconsiderate and mean jerk) is not worth fixing.
-In the other scenarios, it might serve you well to communicate with the person about how they made you feel.
-As someone who turns the television channel over even fictional confrontation, I understand that it often feels easier to keep your mouth shut.
+If a person is making you feel pressured to move on, it might serve you well to communicate with them about how they made you feel.
+As someone who turns the television channel over even fictional confrontation, I understand it sometimes feels easier to keep your mouth shut.
 However, if you don't speak up you can't expect the situation to change.

 You don't need to have a long and drawn out confrontation, you can simply tell the person they are making you feel bad and that it isn't helpful.
-If it doesn't stop and you do need to spend less time around this person, at least you will know you tried.
+If it doesn't stop, at least you will know you tried.
 Bonus, it can also be incredibly empowering to stick up for yourself and to insist that people respect your needs.